opal/opal/docs/faq.md

 ### Why doesn't Opal support mutable strings?

-All strings in Opal are immutable because ruby strings just get compiled direclty into javascript strings, which are immutable.
+All strings in Opal are immutable because ruby strings just get compiled directly into javascript strings, which are immutable.
 Wrapping ruby strings as a custom JavaScript object would add a lot of overhead as well as making interaction between ruby and javascript libraries more difficult.